Click in a link to be taken to the entry below:

 - Students are required to take all exams (fixed and flex) on a laptop computer unless instructed otherwise.
 Other than the monitor attached to the student’s laptop, students may not use peripheral monitors unless accommodated in writing for medical reasons by the assistant dean of student affairs.

 - It is the student’s responsibility to have all computer equipment in good working order at each exam.
 Students should reboot their computers and scan for viruses before the exam period begins.

 - Students are responsible for creating and saving back-up copies of their exams.
 Under no circumstances should a student open a back-up copy of an exam after the exam has been submitted unless requested to do so by Law ITC or Student Records Office personnel.

-- Students are responsible for checking their University e-mail accounts on a regular basis.
+- Students are expected to monitor their University email accounts.
 If there is a problem with a student’s exam, the student will be contacted via his or her University e-mail address.

 - Students who experience computer problems, medical concerns or other issues that affect their ability to perform during an exam should immediately go to the exam administration table on the first floor of Withers-Brown Hall and report the problem.
 As soon as the problem is reported, exam time “stops.”

 - Once reported, specific procedures/remedies are in place including allowances for time extensions as follows.

 - The exam time clock is “stopped” when a student reports a computer-related exam issue.
 Once the problem is corrected, the time clock is restarted and the student resumes sitting the exam using either his/her laptop or a back-up PC.